d9394/auto-wsjtx-decoder/README.md

 # auto-wsjtx-decoder
-a script for automatic decode using wsjtx with pipe audio stream
+a script for automatic decode using wsjtx with pipe audio stream on a raspberry machine

 before use the script , you should install wsjtx-2.1.2 first.
 the packages are needed for wsjtx install on raspberry system: